BigemDev/Hackathon05_05/README.md

 ### Todo
-- [] teleportation fixes
+- [] loading time of the map --> to check if particular combination of the labirynth occurs, which excludes a part of the map, to prevent this possibility (it can happen pretty often)
-- [] loading time of the map --> to check if particular combination of the labirynth occurs, which excludes a part of the map, to prevent this possibility
+- [] enemy REDPILOWIEC does not have a proper collision box made
 - [] mini-map
 - [] AI enemies responding to player's actions on the course of a single run
 - [] flashlight mechanic